smcclatchy/eqtl-mapping/episodes/introduction.Rmd

 Created in [BioRender](https://BioRender.com)

 eQTL mapping searches for associations between the expression of one or more genes and a genetic locus.
-Specifically, genetic variants underlying eQTL peak explain some of the variation in gene expression levels. eQTL studies can reveal the architecture of quantitative traits, connect DNA sequence variation to phenotypic variation, and shed light on transcriptional regulation and
+Specifically, genetic variants underlying eQTL peaks explain some of the variation in gene expression levels. eQTL studies can reveal the architecture of quantitative traits, connect DNA sequence variation to phenotypic variation, and shed light on transcriptional regulation and